 Modules in the core curriculum subjects (English, maths and science) develop your own subject knowledge and give you the confidence and competence to teach all aspects of the National Curriculum in these subjects at primary level.

-Broader curriculum subjects: Art, Design Technology, Educational Technologies, History, Geography, Expressive Arts, Physical Education and Religious Education
+The Creative Practitioner covering broader subjects: Art, Design Technology, Educational Technologies, History, Geography, Expressive Arts, Physical Education and Religious Education

 - design technology;

 - educational technologies;

 - physical education; and

 - religious education.

 The early years (Foundation Stage / Key Stage 1) specialism enables you to examine the philosophies underpinning the play based and formal approaches to learning and teaching.
 You will also experience and explore planning and assessment in the Foundation Stage and the issues and challenges that arise when supporting children through the transition between different phases of education.